shayne/go-wsl2-host/README.md

 **Specifying aliases**

-As of v0.3 you can no specify aliases that point to your WSL2 VM IP.
+As of v0.3 you can now specify aliases that point to your WSL2 VM IP.
 Having `some.client.local`, may be useful in your development workflow.

 To do this, create the file `~/.wsl2hosts` in your default WSL2 distro.
 Host names are space separated:
 ```